 - Yale Maria - supports students studying abroad in the Middle East.

-There are two competitions for these awards, the Fall 2022 competition for students going abroad in January term 2023, spring break 2023 and spring 2023.
+There are two competitions for these awards, the Fall 2023 competition for students going abroad in January term 2024, spring break 2024 and spring semester 2024.

 There is one application form for each competition - Make sure to submit an application for the correct competition deadline: